KyberNetwork/developer-portal/docs/references-widgetsoverview.md

 ---
-id: References-WidgetOverview
+id: References-WidgetsOverview
-title: Widget Overview
+title: Widgets Overview
 ---
 There are 2 types of widgets; the KyberWidget and the Sign In Widget.